I loved you is a reversible text

 2.2.
 Application of the Reversibility Rule.
 Step 1

-On the first step we need to "Find in the text the devices which act to evoke emotions, appeal to the beliefs of a credulous reader".
+On the first step we need to "Find in the text the devices which act to evoke emotions, appeal to the beliefs of a Dreamy reader".

 The first such device is an accumulation (accumulation is a literary device that involves gathering related words, phrases, or ideas to build intensity and emphasize a point).
 The poem accumulates a large semantic cluster of words and expressions related with the concept of "love", love-cluster.